 With the exception of a small toilet block the proposed buildings and fish rearing pools are clustered together towards the north of the site.
 The fish rearing pools, although sizeable and of a regular shape will not project above ground level and the applicant proposes to screen these with a new native hedgerow.
 The proposed polytunnels would sit to the east of the rearing pools and would have a modest height of 3.5m.
 The proposed hatchery unit has a sizeable footprint although is restricted to 4m in height.
 This building would be set well back from the road frontage and so would not appear unduly prominent within the landscape.
 The building would be constructed from corrugated profile sheeting similar to modern farm buildings and accordingly would not be unduly striking or alien.
-The proposed dwelling would sit to the immediate south of the main operational area and comprises a two storey building.
-However, it is proposed of timber construction and has its narrowest elevation facing towards Coole Lane.
+The proposed dwelling as amended would be single storey and would sit to the immediate south of the main operational area.
 Again this building will be set well back from the road frontage and would be constructed in an existing hollow which is approximately 2m lower than the road level.

 The proposed fishing lakes are the most significant visual impact on the site given their overall size.
 The lakes vary in area from 1.3317, 0.3753, 0.3268 and 0.3156 hectares respectively.
 However, these have been designed predominantly to fit around existing contour lines on the site and are of irregular shape although will require the construction of some embankments.
 The lakes are contained to the eastern half of the site and are therefore over 180m from the Coole Lane road frontage.
-Views of the lakes will therefore be limited although they will be visible from the upper floor windows of nearby housing and glimpses of them may be obtained from Coole Lane.
+Views of the lakes will therefore be limited although they will be visible from the windows of nearby housing and glimpses of them may be obtained from Coole Lane.
 However, this will be restricted and would be further screened by additional woodland planting proposed adjacent to the south east of the site.

 The proposed access track and car park also meander through the site from the western boundary with Coole Lane to a point roughly in the centre of the site between the four fishing lakes.
 Two separate access spurs are proposed off this central track to serve the hatchery and fish rearing areas and also the proposed dwelling.
 Whilst this represents an incursion into the open countryside the visual impact of the access would not be severe given its predominantly limited width (3.5m).
-The Highway Authority have requested a condition which would result in a widening of the track at the entrance to the site and at several points along its route.
+The Highway Authority has requested a condition which would result in a widening of the track at the entrance to the site and at several points along its route.
 However, this would still result in a maximum width of 5.5m and would not be unduly prominent.
 In addition the proposed car park has an irregular shape which reflects those of the fishing lakes and is also proposed at one of the lowest points of the site.